Dominion116/futureblock/blueprint.md

 ## Design and Style

-The application features a dark, modern aesthetic inspired by the provided design, with a deep purple and indigo background and vibrant purple and blue highlights.
+The application features a dark, modern aesthetic with a clean and simple layout.
 The UI is designed to be intuitive and responsive, providing a great user experience on both desktop and mobile devices.

 ### Key Design Elements:

-*   **Color Palette:** Deep purple and indigo background with vibrant purple and blue highlights.
-*   **Glowing Background Effect:** A central glow to create depth and focus.
+*   **Color Palette:** A dark theme using a gray-scale palette (`bg-gray-900`, `bg-gray-800`, `text-white`, `text-gray-400`).
-*   **Modern Navigation Bar:** A clean and simple header with navigation links.
+*   **Navigation:** A simple and clean header with navigation links for "Features", "Predictions", "About", and "Contact".
-*   **Typography:** Large, impactful headlines and clean text.
+*   **Typography:** Bold, clear headings and readable paragraph text.
-*   **Buttons:** Modern button styles with gradients and glows.
+*   **Buttons:** Utilizes `shadcn/ui` for primary and outline button styles for calls to action.
+*   **Layout:** A multi-section landing page including a hero section, a "Top Markets" section, and a footer.

 ## Features

+*   **Landing Page:** A complete, visually appealing landing page that introduces the project and its features.
+    *   **Hero Section:** A prominent headline, a brief description of the project, and "Get Started" and "Learn More" buttons.
+    *   **Top Markets Section:** A section highlighting the cryptocurrencies available for prediction (Bitcoin, Ethereum, Solana), each with a "Predict" button.
+*   **Future Features (as per original plan):**
-*   **Decentralized Predictions:** Users can make predictions on the future price of major cryptocurrencies.
+    *   **Decentralized Predictions:** Users will be able to make predictions on the future price of major cryptocurrencies.
-*   **Commit-Reveal Scheme:** Predictions are kept secret until the reveal phase, ensuring a fair and transparent market.
+    *   **Commit-Reveal Scheme:** Predictions will be kept secret until the reveal phase, ensuring a fair and transparent market.
-*   **Chainlink Oracles:** The application uses Chainlink's decentralized oracles to get reliable, real-world price data.
+    *   **Chainlink Oracles:** The application will use Chainlink's decentralized oracles to get reliable, real-world price data.
-*   **Wallet Integration:** Users can connect their MetaMask (or other browser-based) wallets to interact with the application.
+    *   **Wallet Integration:** Users will be able to connect their wallets to interact with the application.
-*   **Prediction Management:** Users can view their prediction history and manage their active predictions.
+    *   **Prediction Management:** Users will be able to view their prediction history and manage their active predictions.

-## Current Plan: Initial Deployment

-*   **Build the Project:** Build the Next.js application for production.
-*   **Deploy to Firebase Hosting:** Deploy the built application to Firebase Hosting for public access.